September

 Getting Some Heat

-Heater (left) and defroster both use circular heater cores and fans
+Heater (left) and defroster both use circular heater

 inside to force air out of the housings through the cores.
 The underseat